The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 As mobile becomes increasingly central to business communication, AI keyboards represent the next frontier in ensuring consistent, professional communication regardless of device or location.

 The question isn't whether your business can afford to invest in AI grammar tools.
-Given the high cost of poor communication, the real question is: can you afford not to?
+Given the high cost of poor communication—which continues to climb as business becomes increasingly digital and global—the real question is: can you afford not to?
+In 2026, professional writing assistance isn't a luxury or a nice-to-have.
+It's become as essential to modern business as email itself.
+Companies that embrace these tools now will have a significant competitive advantage in clarity, efficiency, and professionalism over those that delay.

 Frequently Asked Questions